specialopssecurity/specialopssecurity.github.io/tos.md

 ### Consent to Our Communication

 By initiating e-mail with us, and each time you make a purchase of our service and products, you grant permission for Special Ops Security to contact you at your e-mail address.
-To stop receiving our marketing emails, send an e-mail to us at [sales@specialopssecurity.com](mailto:sales@specialopssecurity.com) or follow the opt-out procedures set forth in such marketing emails.
+To stop receiving our marketing emails, send an e-mail to us at [sales@specialopssecurity•com](#) or follow the opt-out procedures set forth in such marketing emails.

 ### Conditions of the Sale and Payment Terms